ayoskovich/personalSite/content/home/experience.md

   description = """
   Working closely with business professionals on projects related to:

+  * Market potential forecasting

+    * Developed and translated predictive models from a 10k+ line codebase from SAS into python.
+    * Drastically increased scalability, readability, and modularity of code.

   * Strategic employee deployment

+    * Estimated incremental sales across geographies utilitizing python and advanced techniques such as clustering, regression, and imputation.

   * Floor plan optimization

-  * Market potential forecasting
+    * Built and deployed a linear program with a small team to reconfigure seating assignments to maximize key metrics.

   """

 [[experience]]